Solstice, The Sun Card and a Strange True Tarot Tale

 Its modern name is M44 or The Beehive Cluster.
 Through the telescope it looks like a swarm of bees, but to the naked eye it looks like a small, fuzzy patch of light -or a tiny cloud floating through the stars.

 As the sign of the Sun’s greatest elevation, Cancer was considered nearest to the highest point of heaven – and in Neo-Platonism was called ‘the Gate of Men’ through which souls descended to Earth to be born.
 The opposite constellation, Capricorn was the ‘Gate of the Gods’, where souls of the departed rose back to heaven.
+Image, summer solstice sunrise at Stonehenge.

-I knew a soul who descended through the Gate of Men and ascended again through the Gate of The Gods the same day, the day of the solstice, 1993.
-He stayed in this world one hour and twenty five minutes, and then he gave just one little tiny sigh and left.
-A baby soul, his name was Rowen, and he was our son, and always will be, as long as light lasts.
-He arrived as a first decan Cancer subject, but came early, and should have come later, in Virgo season.
+I knew a soul who descended through the Gate of Men and ascended again through the Gate of The Gods the same day, on the longest day, day of the solstice, 1993.
+He stayed in this world one hour and twenty five minutes, and then he gave one tiny sigh and left.
+A baby soul, he will always will be our child as long as light lasts.

 Cancer also contains a planetary system; 55 Cancri, containing five known planets, with possibly more awaiting discovery.
 55 Cancri is about 40 light-years away, just about visible to the unaided eye, although you need help to find it.
 The innermost of its planets is a “super Earth,” a few times heavier than Earth – but none of these planets has the right surface conditions for liquid water, and life there is thought not likely.